soscleaner/soscleaner/docs/commandline.rst

   Usage: soscleaner <OPTIONS> /path/to/sosreport

   Options:
     --version             show program's version number and exit -h, --help            show this help message and exit -l LOGLEVEL, --log_level=LOGLEVEL
                           The Desired Log Level (default = INFO) Options are DEBUG, INFO, WARNING, ERROR
     -d DOMAIN, --domain=DOMAIN
                           additional domain to obfuscate (optional). use a flag for each additional domain
     -f FILES, --file=FILES
                           addtional files to be analyzed in addition to or in exception of sosreport
     -q, --quiet           disable output to STDOUT
-  -k KEYWORDS, --keywords=KEYWORDS
+    -k KEYWORD, --keyword=KEYWORD
-                        optional text file to be obfuscated. format is one word per line. warning: long lists may slow down soscleaner.
+                          additional keywords to obfuscate. use multiple times for multiple keywords
+    -K KEYWORDS_FILE, --keywords_file=KEYWORDS_FILE
+                          line-delimited list of keywords to obfuscate
     -H HOSTNAMEPATH, --hostname-path=HOSTNAMEPATH
                           optional path to hostname file.
     -n NETWORK, --network=NETWORK
                           networks to be obfuscatedi (optional). by default it looks through known routes to generate a list from a sosreport
-  -u USER, --user=USER  additional usernames to obfuscate in the sosreport or
-                        dataset - one user per flag
+    -u USER, --user=USER  additional usernames to obfuscate in the sosreport or dataset - one user per flag
     -U USERS_FILE, --users-file=USERS_FILE
-                        line-delimited list of users to obfuscate -o DIRECTORY, --output-dir=DIRECTORY
+                          line-delimited list of users to obfuscate
+    -o DIRECTORY, --output-dir=DIRECTORY
                           Directory to store soscleaner obfuscated sosreport or dataset
+    -m, --macs            disable MAC address obfuscation

 Using a config file
 --------------------